metonym/svelte-highlight/README.md

 ### CSS StyleSheet

 Depending on your set-up, importing a CSS StyleSheet in Svelte may require a CSS file loader.
-Refer to [examples/webpack](examples/webpack) for a sample set-up.
+SvelteKit/Vite automatically supports this.
+For Webpack, refer to [examples/webpack](examples/webpack).

 ```svelte
 <script>